You’ve just approved a security review of your codebase. Do you:

 - Can a user leak information about another user?

-Knowing your biggest area of concern will help the auditing team tailor their approach to meet your needs.
+Knowing your biggest area of concern will help the assessment team tailor their approach to meet your needs.

 Resolve the easy issues

-Handing the code off to the auditing team is a lot like releasing the product: the cleaner the code, the better everything will go.
+Handing the code off to the assessment team is a lot like releasing the product: the cleaner the code, the better everything will go.
 To that end:

 - Enable and address compiler warnings.
 Go after the easy stuff first: turn on every single compiler warning you can find, understand each warning, then fix your code until they’re all gone.
 Upgrade your compiler to the latest version, then fix all the new warnings and errors.
 Even innocuous seeming warnings can indicate problems lying in wait.